-One major difference between trad climbing and sport climbing is the footwear that the climbers use.
+One major difference between trad climbing and sport climbing is the climbers’ footwear.
 This is because different movements are required from both sports, so naturally, different footwear is also in order.

-Sport climbing shoes are usually turned down at the toe to make it easier to access footholds, especially when climbing vertical or overhanging surfaces where more grip is required.
+Sport climbing shoes are usually turned down at the toe to make it easier to access footholds, especially when climbing vertical or overhanging surfaces requiring more grip.

 This is also why sport climbing shoes are designed to fit very tightly to the wearer’s foot since it’s hard to get a good purchase when there’s room at the tip of your shoe.

 Conversely, trad climbing shoes are flat to allow for a more neutral foot position.
 This is because downturned sport climbing shoes would not be ideal for crack climbing.